What Is A Court Runner

 - Why were no records found?

-Believe it or not, there are still many counties who haven’t yet made their records digitally available—and therefore won’t be found in our criminal records database.
-Consequently, BeenVerified lets you send a live court runner directly to the county courthouses you select, to obtain the most recent files or records within the past seven years on any individual.
-If there are criminal court records you know to exist but weren’t returned in your report, or if you just want to find out for sure whether somebody has a record, you can send a court runner to get the information you need.
+Believe it or not, there are still many counties that haven’t yet made their records digitally available—and won’t be found in an online background check database.
+If you need the latest criminal information on someone, you can send a court runner directly to the local or county courthouses you select to obtain the most recent files or records within the past seven years on any individual.

-Without the court runner resource, you would have to go the court yourself, which can be intimidating and foreign to most people.
-And if you don’t go to the court yourself, there is little else you can do to gain the proper information.
+Without using a court runner, you’d have to go to the court yourself to request those records.
+And if you choose not to go to the court yourself, there’s little else you can do to obtain that elusive information.

 No. Arrests are done by the police, so arrest records are available only from local police departments.

-If the case was an arrest or did not result in a conviction, this is another reason it may not have been returned.
+- The case you requested information on was an arrest or did not result in a conviction.